ganmahmud/nerddevs-cli/README.md

 # Nerd CLI

 Nerd CLI is a command line interface for giving work attendance.
-With Nerd CLI, you can quickly and easily log your attendance for the day and configure your login details.
+With Nerd CLI, you can quickly and easily log your attendance for the day.

 ## Installation
 To install Nerd CLI, first make sure that you have Node.js installed on your system.
 Then, open a terminal window and run the following command to install the package: